metakgp/iqps-go/README.md

 - `GH_ORG_NAME`: The name of the Github organization of the admins.
 - `GH_ORG_TEAM_SLUG`: The URL slug of the Github org team of the admins.
 - `GH_ORG_ADMIN_TOKEN`: Github token of organization admin (with `read:org` scope).
-- `GH_ADMIN_USERNAMES`: Comma separated list of Github usernames of the admins. (other than the org members)
+- `GH_ADMIN_USERNAMES`: Comma separated list of Github usernames of the admins. (other than the org team members)
 - `JWT_SECRET`: A secret key/password for JWT signing.
 It should be a long, random, unguessable string.

 ##### Configuration